CyVerse-learning-materials/foss-2019/software_essentials/R_Studio.rst

 - Examples
 	Some are better than others.
 Generally, though, this gives examples of the arguments most commonly used in the function.

+Searching for help:
+- type in error message (just delete words specific to your data)
+- inlcude in package name
+- type "CRAN" after to help search for R programming specifically

 Installing packages
 ~~~~~~~~~~~~~~~~~~~